 Individuals are invited to submit contributed papers about research in logic and/or research that concerns the interests of the ASL.
 Individuals’ names may appear as authors or co-authors on up to 3 abstracts per meeting; however, each set of authors may only submit one abstract per meeting.

 Abstracts of contributed talks are limited to 300 words (about three quarters of a page in the standard, 11pt LaTeX article style), including the title, other heading material, and references.
 They may be submitted via email (LaTex, TeX, ASCII, PDF, PS, Doc) or via post as a hard copy.
 Please note that if you are submitting an abstract using TeX or Word, it should be fully processed and it must be accompanied by a PDF/PS file in which all mathematical symbols are visible and correct for the typeset version.

 Authors typesetting abstracts are encouraged to use the ASL abstract template, (ASLabstracttemplate.tex, asl.cls) Please rename the template using your last name before submitting it as an attachment.
 Complete instructions on how to use the template are included in ASLabstracttemplate.tex.

 To ensure accurate and timely typesetting:

-- Each abstract submission must include the complete address of at least one author, including an email address, or a statement that no email address is available.
+- Each abstract submission must include the complete address of at least one author, including an email address.

 - Abstracts may not include drawings or footnotes.